Don't let this year's resolutions be empty promises to yourself.

 13. Measure your work-life balance

 We all hear about work-life balance, but how do you measure it?
 The first step is deciding that you want to see where you are at.
-Then, find a good, online survey like this one to make it easy.
 Look over your results and maybe discuss them with your family and friends.
 With the survey results and the feedback of your loved ones, you can start working towards finding harmony in your work and personal lives.

 15. Get one new professional certification